publiccodenet/blog/_posts/2021-04-08-March-2021-newsletter.md

 There's increasing international interest in Signalen - Ghent (Belgium) joined the community day, and Helsingborg (Sweden) is testing a demo version.

-Signalen moved closer to Standard for Public Code compliance by fully meeting the criteria [Publish with an open license](https://standard.publiccode.net/criteria/open-licenses.html).
+Signalen moved closer to Standard for Public Code compliance by fully meeting the criterion [Publish with an open license](https://standard.publiccode.net/criteria/open-licenses.html).

 ### OpenZaak